-The Company endeavours to maintain good investor relationship with shareholders and potential investors by way of annual general meeting, publication of interim and annual reports on the websites of the Company and the Stock Exchange, and timely press releases on the Company's website.
-A shareholder's communication policy was adopted by the Board on 21 March 2012 aiming at providing the shareholders and potential investors with ready and timely access to balanced and understandable information of the Company.
+The Company endeavours to maintain good investor relationship with shareholders and potential investors by way of a number of communication channels including annual general meeting, extraordinary general meeting, publication of interim and annual reports and periodic announcements on the websites of the Company and the Stock Exchange, timely press releases on the Company's website and shareholders of the Company may also direct their questions regarding their shareholding to the Company's Hong Kong share registrar.
+A shareholder's communication policy was adopted by the Board on 21 March 2012 and amended on 30 December 2022 aiming at providing the shareholders and potential investors with ready and timely access to balanced and understandable information of the Company.

-Shareholders are encouraged to attend the annual general meeting for which a notice would be served properly.
-The Chairman and/or Directors are available to answer questions on the Group's business at the general meeting.
+Shareholders are encouraged to attend the annual general meeting for which a notice would be served in accordance with the Articles.
+Shareholders can raise questions and comments on the performance and future direction of the Company and exchange their views with the Board and the Chairman and/or Directors are available to answer questions on the Group's business at the general meeting.
 At the general meeting, separate resolutions are proposed on each substantial and separate issue such as the election of individual Directors and re-appointment of auditor.